DZGoldman/specs/v0/protocols.md

 The funds available in the free balance decrease and the funds committed to the tic-tac-toe application increase by the corresponding amount.

+If a counterfactual-complient app contract happens to already be on-chain (it was deployed by its creators, it was already used in an old dispute, etc.), could users install and play on top of it?
+This way, there's no risk of having to re-deploy (gas cost, etc.) in the case of arbitration.

 ### Commitment

 Let `c_1`, `c_2` be the amount that parties 1 and 2 wish to contribute towards the application.
 The commitment

 - updates the free balance state to one where party 1's balance is reduced by `c_1` and party 2's balance is reduced by `c_2`.
 - sets the nonce registry entry to 1.
+Just to be sure, is this step generalizable to "increment the nonce registry entry by 1"?
 - calls `executeAppConditionalTransaction` with a limit of `c_1 + c_2`.

 ### Handshake